microsoft/onnxruntime-genai/src/python/py/models/README.md

 # From source:
 python3 builder.py -i path_to_local_folder_on_disk -o path_to_output_folder -p precision -e execution_provider -c cache_dir_to_store_temp_files --extra_options quant_provider=nvidia_awq use_qdq=True nvidia_awq_calibration=awq
 ```
+Default quantization mode will run it we dont specify this option
 ### Unit Testing Models

 This scenario is where your PyTorch model is already downloaded locally (either in the default Hugging Face cache directory or in a local folder on disk).
 If it is not already downloaded locally, here is an example of how you can download it.